unlock-protocol/unlock/docs/docs/tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md

   constructor() {}

   /**
-   * Function that is called at the begining of the
+   * Function that is called at the beginning of the
    * `purchase` function on the Public Lock contract.
    * It is expected to return the price that has to be
    * paid by the purchaser (as a uint256).
 If this